ryanfitzer/ViewportJS/readme.md

 ### `vps Object` ###

 An object keyed by the viewport names.
-Extends the original viewport objects with the `test` method, which is created from the `width`, `height` and `condition` members.
+Extends the original viewport objects with the `test` method, which is created from the `width` and `height` members.